JamesRMullaney/Recent-Activity-in-44-517-02-Group-6-PyFlink-PageRank/tutorialFiles/job3/installingHomebrewAndFlink.md

 ![](../photo/Images/installFlink.png)

 ## Start a Local Flink Cluster
-Once the installation has completed, we can now start working with Flink.
-To begin, start a local flink cluster by naviagting and alling the file.
+Once we get Flink installed onto our device, we can then begin  and running our first Flink Cluster.
+To begin,

 ```Terminal
 cd ../../opt/homebrew/Cellar/apache-flink/1.12.2/libexec/bin   # Navigate to the bin folder